Bug #2393

 Even if ETIME is to be deliberately not defined, there needs to be some recommendation on what its value should be for porting applications such as libdrm 2.4.37.

-Updated by swildner 11 months ago
+Updated by swildner over 11 years ago

 Hmm, can this be brought to the libdrm people's attention, please?